PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ## 8. Routable payment channels

 Payment channels exist between two parties.
 With the payment channels we've looked at so far, if Alice wants to pay or be paid by a new counterparty, she would need to open a new payment channel with that party.
-That limits the scalability of payment channels since for every new channel we need to broadcast two transactions to the blockchain.
+Every new channel requires at the two transactions on the blockchain, so requiring a new channel for every pair of counterparties would severely limit the scalability of payment channels.
 In the worst case (where the parties only want to execute a single payment) this is actually *worse* than simply broadcasting a single transaction to the blockchain.

 However, if we could somehow link payment channels together and route payments through them, we wouldn't need to open a new channel for each new recipient.
 For example, imagine: